PassivePicasso/ThunderKit/Documentation/topics/1st Read Me!.md

 This page will be updated as more types of links are added.

 MarkdownElement's links do not track visitation, so the color of links will not change from usage.

+## Copying Text

+The documentation in its current form doesn't easily allow free selection of text.
+However, holding control and clicking on `code blocks` will copy their content to the clipboard.

 ## About ThunderKit Documentation